neos/rector/docs/architecture_2022_09_16_FusionRefactorings.md

 ## Solution Idea

-- [ ] find all Eel expression positions in a file
+- [x] find all Eel expression positions in a file
   - [x] use Fusion parser to find Eel expression positions in Fusion files
   - [x] use Fusion parser to find AFX Expressions in Fusion files
-  - [ ] use AFX parser to find Eel Expression positions in AFX Blocks
+  - [x] use AFX parser to find Eel Expression positions in AFX Blocks
-- [ ] rewrite Eel expressions
+- [x] rewrite Eel expressions
+  - [x] build framework for eel replacement
-  - [ ] do semantically correct transformation
+  - [x] do semantically correct transformation
-- [ ] add comments where we cannot find the markers.
+- [x] add comments where we cannot find the markers.
+  - go easy: write the comments on top of the fusion file (with line numbers)
+- [x] fix spread operation